-- When we perform the real experiment, a strange thing happens. - When only one slit is open, we get the expected intensity distributions. - But when both slits are open, a wave-like diffraction pattern appears. - Electrons act like waves!
+- When we perform the real experiment, a strange thing happens. - When only one slit is open, we get the expected intensity distributions. - But when both slits are open, a wave-like diffraction pattern appears. - Apparently, the electrons are acting like waves in this experiment.